MWL91/git-app/README.md

-# git-fetch
+# Git-fetch

-App for get last sha from git repository
+App for get last sha from git repository.